Rukeh/VnManager/README.md

 ## 🌷 Requirements

-- Python 3.10 or newer
+- Only tested with Python 3.14.3 but should work with 3.10 or newer
 - On Linux: `tk` package (`sudo pacman -S tk` or `sudo apt install python3-tk`)

 ---